shredthaGNAR/list-of-my-starred-repos/README.md

 * [akhilkedia/youtube-dl-firefox-addon](https://github.com/akhilkedia/youtube-dl-firefox-addon): Addon to download youtube videos from firefox using youtube-dl
 * [murrty/youtube-dl-gui](https://github.com/murrty/youtube-dl-gui): Download/Convert videos from websites without needing to learn command line
 * [oleksis/youtube-dl-gui](https://github.com/oleksis/youtube-dl-gui): A cross platform front-end GUI of the popular youtube-dl written in wxPython.
+* [longpdo/youtube-dl-watch-later-playlist](https://github.com/longpdo/youtube-dl-watch-later-playlist): Python script to download all YouTube videos from your Watch Later Playlist automatically.
 * [xxcodianxx/youtube-dl-web](https://github.com/xxcodianxx/youtube-dl-web): A good web interface for youtube-dl that allows you to download arbitrary mixes of audio and video, including up to the highest quality such as 8K.
 * [TheYellowArchitect/youtube-dlp-bash](https://github.com/TheYellowArchitect/youtube-dlp-bash): Bash script which opens youtube-dlp on the dmenu, and optionally pastes the clipboard
 * [DenBeke/YouTube-Downloader-for-macOS](https://github.com/DenBeke/YouTube-Downloader-for-macOS): Simple menu bar app to download YouTube movies on your Mac